-- Non-original with Instructions: This includes class projects, kits, charted designs, and pieces with stitch guides.
+- Non-original with Instructions: This includes class projects, kits, charted designs, and pieces with stitch guides or instructions, including embellishment classes.
 Entrant must provide source of instruction.
 An Artist Statement is not required, but is recommended especially if any change has been made by the entrant.

-- Non-original without Instructions: This includes painted canvases or pieces without a stitch guide.
+- Non-original without Instructions: This includes painted canvases or pieces without a stitch guide or instructions.
 An Artist Statement is required and should include a description of choices made by the entrant.